Parth12-1/Local-Socket-Ebay/README.md

 - Customer.txt
 - Seller.txt

+Also, please make sure that the External Libraries openCSV and JSON are imported.

 While running the program, make sure there isn't a space character at the end of the input, and that the correct inputs are inserted\
 example: [Hello] but not [Hello ].